Iridar/WOTCIridarDynamicDeployment/WOTCIridarDynamicDeployment/ReadMe.txt

 TODO: Disable DD on Avenger Defense mission and waterworld.

 Potentially replace it with a psi gate on the water world.
-Add a delay to DD equal to number of soldiers selected.

 TODO: Call for evac should put DD on cooldown.
 Compatibility with Request Evac here.
 Just let it slide on missions with fixed evac?

-TODO: Disable DD in Jet Packs mod if this mod is present.

 # Universal:

 - Mobility boost after deployment
-- Stat boosts for staying in deployment area (or moving less than six tiles)

 Sitreps:
 Airborne Insertion:  Begin the mission with a single Resistance Militia spotter.
 All XCOM units are deployed via Dynamic Deployment.